Simple Tricks for Living Well with Diabetes—from People Who Have It

 Mila Clarke Buckley knew right away her primary care physician was not going to be enough to help her navigate her type 2 diabetes diagnosis.
 “That first visit wasn’t very helpful or productive,” she says.
 “I left confused.”
 So Buckley started asking a lot of questions—and getting a lot of referrals.
 “I wanted to know how I could live a complication-free life.
 I went to a diabetes educator who really helped me get a handle on the big picture of diabetes.”
 (A certified diabetes educator can be a nurse, dietitian, pharmacist, even an exercise specialist, who’s received a comprehensive education on diabetes.)

 Buckley’s diabetes educator, in turn, sent her to see an endocrinologist—a diabetes specialist.
 This motivated Buckley to get a diabetes-focused dietitian on board, too.
 “All of these experts helped me so much in figuring out what would work best for me,” she says.
 “I felt like I had specific tools, like learning how to count carbs for insulin, and when to test my blood sugar, and what the readings meant at different times.
 When you just see one expert, you don’t always get that specialized input.”
-Here’s what else you need to know about building a diabetes support team.
+Here’s what slippers experts say are best for men with diabetes.

 Embrace new technology